huggingface/transformers/docs/source/en/tasks/video_text_to_text.md

 Now we can preprocess the inputs.

 This model has a prompt template that looks like following.
-First we'll put all sampled frames into one list.
+First, we'll put all the sampled frames into one list.
 Since we have eight frames in each video, we will insert 12 `<image>` tokens to our prompt.
-Note that we are adding `assistant` at the end to trigger model to give answers.
-We can then preprocess.
+Add `assistant` at the end of the prompt to trigger the model to give answers.
+Then we can preprocess.

 ```python
 user_prompt = "Are these two cats in these two videos doing the same thing?"